-Outcome 4: Transport and access

-Objective Key initiatives Reduce congestion on roads and carbon emissions by providing Advocate to AT to introduce more feeder services to our bus stations and transport hubs. public transport options that are integrated, reliable, affordable, and convenient Advocate to AT for greater integration of all transport services and timetables.
+Outcome four: Transport and access Objective Some of the key initiatives that will help us meet our objectives.
+Reduce congestion on roads and carbon emissions by providing Advocate to AT to introduce more feeder services to our bus stations and transport hubs. public transport options that are integrated, reliable, affordable, and convenient Advocate to AT for greater integration of all transport services and timetables.
 Public transport infrastructure is fit for purpose, safe and accommodates new travel modes favoured by our growing populations Work collaboratively with Waka Kotahi NZTA to maximise opportunities to our community that arise from the development of the Northern Pathway.
-Advocate to the Governing Body of Auckland Council and Waka Kotahi NZ Transport Agency for an additional Waitematā Harbour connection.
+We will advocate to the Governing Body of Auckland Council and Waka Kotahi NZ Transport Agency for an additional Waitematā Harbour connection.
 Advocate to AT for improvements to passenger safety and accessibility at Sunnynook Bus Station.
 Advocate to AT for review of, and upgrade to, all bus stations in our area, ensuring they are fit for purpose and can meet growth in demand.
 Advocate to AT that the new ferry terminal at Bayswater be fully funded in the Regional Land Transport Plan.
 A network of well placed, accessible, and attractive walking and cycleways encourage use of active transport modes and get people where they need to be Work with AT to provide secure and sheltered cycle and scooter storage, and e-vehicle and bike charging stations at transport hubs and town centres.
-Deliver priority projects in the Devonport-Takapuna Greenways Plan and work with AT and Waka Kotahi NZTA to secure funding and support for routes that lin to the proposed Northern Pathway.
-Deliver the Francis Street to Esmonde Road connection Our roads, footpaths, walkways, and cycleways are well designed and maintained and allow our residents to move around the area safely Work with AT on additional road crossings, and speed calming measures, particularly around schools.
+Deliver priority projects in the Devonport Takapuna Greenways Plan and work with AT and Waka Kotahi NZTA to secure funding and support for routes that link to the proposed Northern Pathway.
+Deliver the Francis Street to Esmonde Road connection.
+Our roads, footpaths, walkways, and cycleways are well designed and maintained and allow our residents to move around the area safely Work with AT on additional road crossings, and speed calming measures, particularly around schools.

-Whakaotinga rima: Te āheinga, te taurikura me te tipuranga

-Outcome 5: Opportunity, prosperity, and growth
+Whakaotinga rima: Te āheinga, te taurikura me te tipuranga Outcome five: Opportunity, prosperity, and growth.